Hahhsbs/CYBER-BLADE/README.md

 If you check the File the you have to create it:

-1.) after Download this zip file please , don't ru virus.bat file because it will crash your PC (it is just for check project is working properly).
+1.) after Download this zip file please , don't run virus.bat file because it will crash your PC (it is just for check project is working properly).

 ![Screenshot 2024-04-26 053911](https://github.com/ethical-spy/CYBER-BLADE/assets/155846967/b39ca113-fe54-45fa-a833-0e7196e7e05c)